Zoho Books vs QuickBooks: Which Accounting Software Suits Your Business?

 Pros

-• Seamless integration with Zoho & third-party apps
+• Seamless integration with Zoho CRM, Inventory, and Invoice

 Cons